Y Combinator instructions FOR ROUND 2

-The Prompt for Shriteq Hackathon 2024 is:
+The Prompt for Shriteq Hackathon 2025 can be viewed on the link below:

 Teams will be evaluated on: